mnot/I-D/binary-structured-headers/draft.md

-## Binary Item Types {#types}
+## Binary Data Types {#types}

-Every Item starts with a 5-bit type field that identifies the format of its payload.
+Every data type starts with a 5-bit type field that identifies the format of its payload.

 ~~~
-Item {
+Binary Data Type {
   Type (5)
 }
 ~~~

-Some Binary Item Types contain padding bits; senders MUST set padding bits to 0; recipients MUST ignore their values.
+Some data types contain padding bits; senders MUST set padding bits to 0; recipients MUST ignore their values.

 ### Inner Lists {#inner-list}